aplteam/Tatin/docs/TatinForContributors.md

 Notes:

 * The build ID is always bumped when you create a new version.
-* The `Make` function will fire up two instances of Dyalog APL, one for creating the client version, one for creating the server version. `noQLXFlag`, if 1,  prevents the interpreter from running the code straight away.
+* The `Make` function will fire up two instances of Dyalog APL, one for creating the client version, one for creating the server version.
+The optional left argument, if 1,  prevents the interpreter from running the code straight away.

 A> ### The `load` and `lx` command line parameters
-A> Despite its name `noQLXFlag` is not associated with `⎕LX`: for this to work the command line parameters `load` and `lx` are invoked, and `-x` is added in case `noQLXFlag` is 1, preventing the interpreter from executing the expression noted as `lx.`
+A> Despite the name of the left argument (`noQLX`) it is not associated with `⎕LX`: for this to work the command line parameters `load` and `lx` are invoked, and `-x` is added in case `noQLX` is 1, preventing the interpreter from executing the expression noted as `lx.`
 A>
-A> If this looks unfamiliar to you: these were introduced in 18.0.
+A> If this looks unfamiliar to you: the options `lx` and `load` were introduced in 18.0.

 The `Make` function performs the following steps:

 1. It runs `Tatin.Admin.MakeClient`

-1. It compiles the documentation (markdown) to HTML files and distribute the files
+1. It compiles the documentation (markdown) to HTML files and distributes the files

 1. It runs `#.Tatin.Admin.MakeServer`